Miley Cyrus: 2023–present

-On May 30, she appeared unannounced on the album release ball at the 3 Dollar Bill Club on Brooklyn, where she performed "Easy Lover".
-On June 2, she sang "More to Lose", "Easy Lover" and "Flowers" during the surprise performance at Bemelmans Bar in the Carlyle Hotel in New York City.
-On June 4, she held an album signing along with the live performance at the Rough Trade shop in New York.
-On the same day, she appeared on The Tonight Show Starring Jimmy Fallon.
-On the next day her interview on the Every Single Album podcast was released.
+On May 30, Cyrus made an unannounced appearance at an album-release event at 3 Dollar Bill in Brooklyn, where she performed "Easy Lover".
+On June 2, she performed "More to Lose", "Easy Lover" and "Flowers" during another surprise appearance at Bemelmans Bar inside The Carlyle Hotel in New York City.
+Paper described the performance and Cyrus's other small-venue appearances of the period as a shift toward more intimate live settings.
+On June 4, Cyrus held an album signing at Rough Trade in New York and surprised attendees with a live performance.
+She appeared on The Tonight Show Starring Jimmy Fallon later that day, and an interview with Cyrus on the Every Single Album podcast was released the following day.